 A daylily is perhaps the perfect perennial.
-It thrives in full sun to partial shade, grows happily in a range of soil conditions, is resistant to most pests and diseases, and blooms for weeks each summer.
+It thrives in full sun to partial shade, grows happily in a range of soil conditions, is resistant to most pests and diseases, is drought-tolerant, and blooms for weeks each summer.
 Plus, there are thousands of varieties to choose from in a dazzling assortment of flower sizes, shapes, and colors.

 As noted above, daylily flower size, shape, and colors varies, but so does the plant size and blooming period.
 Some cultivars bloom early, others mid-season, and others in late summer and even early autumn.
 By growing cultivars with varied bloom times, you can enjoy the lovely carefree flowers of daylilies for most of the summer.